 That’s why I created the risk meter.
 My company risk ratings are a culmination of several factors rolled into an easy to understand number.
 This number is designed to give you a general overview of how risky I consider a peer to peer company and its products to be.

 (Note that I rate risk within the peer to peer lending / alternative finance sectors only.
-For example, I might rate Acme P2P Company a level 3 risk when compared to other peer to peer companies, whereas if I were comparing Acme P2P Company to other investments outside of peer to peer (ex. shares or rental property), it might be considered a level 6 risk.)
+For example, I might rate Acme P2P Company a level 3 risk when compared to other peer to peer companies, whereas if I were comparing Acme P2P Company to other investments outside of peer to peer (ex. shares or rental property), it might be considered a level 6 risk).

 The factors I consider when assessing a risk rating are loan and product types I use*, interest returns, company history and age, company accounts (if known), default experiences and stats, provision fund, and my own investing experience.
 Certain companies allow me to openly communicate with the directors and I factor this into my risk rating.
 Sometimes warm and fuzzy feelings come from these conversations as they provide me insights into company futures and the experience of the staff.

 You will see various websites offering their own risk ratings on peer to peer companies.
 Their risk rating, like mine, is nothing more than an opinion.
 In many cases, it’s impossible to know what’s going on behind closed doors of a financial company.
-Even successful publicly owned companies have gone bankrupt due to mismanagement or economic downturns so no business is immune from failure.
+Even successful publicly owned companies have gone bankrupt due to mismanagement or economic downturns so no business is immune to failure.